Anchal-Thangamma/DheeMail--Email-Management-Application/README.md

-# DheeMail--Email-Management-Application
+DheeMail 📧

+Overview
-DheeMail, a full-stack email management platform that replicates core email service functionalities, including user registration, authentication, email composition, inbox management, sent-mail tracking, and mail organization.
-The project demonstrates practical experience in web development, database management, and backend integration.
+DheeMail is a full-stack email management web application that allows users to securely send, receive, and manage emails through a user-friendly interface.
+The project was developed as part of a Python Full Stack internship to gain hands-on experience in web development, database management, and application design.